Fair weather Fairbanks

 As things turned out, it was Fairbanks who was to demonstrate a lack of loyalty.

 The Colorado head coach for the 1982 season, however, was not to be afforded the opportunity to put together a staff and recruit his own players.
-Chuck Fairbanks recruited the incoming class, and took the team through spring football drills.
+Chuck Fairbanks recruited the incoming Recruiting Class of 1982, then led the team through spring football drills.

 Athletic Director Eddie Crowder was going to have to convince a coach to leave their present position to: